Revised and effective: 1st November 2019

-We will, on request, provide you with access to information we hold about you, unless there is an exception which applies under the NPPs.
+We will, on request, provide you with access to the information we hold about you unless there is an exception which applies under the NPPs.
 Things that may affect a right to access include:

 · access would pose a serious threat to the life or health of any individual;